 St. Francis Medical Center

-University Medical Center at Princeton
+Capital Health Medical Center at Hopewell

-Dr. Caplan has been in the Trenton area for 20 years and was the first Cardiac Electro physiologist to the area.
+Dr. Caplan has been in the Trenton area for over 20 years and was the first Cardiac Electro physiologist to the area.
 Dr. Caplan has extensive experience and expertise in cardiac device management; the implantation of pacemakers, defibrillators and biventricular devices for resynchronization therapy; comprehensive electrophysiology studies and radiofrequency catheter ablative procedures as well as laser extraction procedures.
 Dr. John L. Caplan was the Medical Director of the Electrophysiology Laboratory at St. Francis Medical Center in Trenton, NJ for approximately 15 years.
 In addition he is the former Director, Department of Cardiology at St. Francis Medical Center.
 He is board certified in Cardiovascular Diseases.